Clermont County Genealogical Society Logo Clermont County Genealogical Society

 Scores of Clermont County’s early pioneers and settlers also served in America’s Revolutionary War (1775-1783).
 An 1802 Northwest Territory census of Clermont County includes nearly fifty of those Patriots’ names.
 As our county grew, so did the number of Patriot settlers and their families.
 Many of them later told their stories in their pension affidavits given in our courts.
 We can also find their names on Revolutionary War era Continental muster rolls and local militia and tax lists in the colonies where they served.
 There are currently profiles for over 150 of those Patriots on our website in our virtual memorial, found here

 Most of their graves can no longer be located and many of the inscriptions on those which can have weathered away over the past two centuries.
-To honor our Patriots and in celebration of America 250, CCGS will be installing a granite memorial this fall at Veterans Memorial Park.
+To honor our Patriots and in celebration of America 250, CCGS will be dedicating a granite memorial on September 15 at 10:30 AM at Veterans Memorial Park.
 Many thanks to Union Township!
 Our memorial monument to Clermont’s Patriots will be unique in our county, and will be available for Clermont Countians to enjoy for generations to come.
-CCGS has received a grant for part of the cost of this project from the Duke Energy Foundation, and is raising funds to cover the rest.
+CCGS has received grants for part of the cost of this project from the Duke Energy Foundation and the Clermont County Convention and Visitors Bureau, and is raising funds to cover the rest.
 To support this project with a donation or pledge, donate/pledge online or send a check to:

 Patriot Project